 Several banks managed to reinvent themselves through restructuring, amalgamations, mergers, or acquisitions, such as:

-National Bank of India,
+National Bank of India (now Standard Chartered Bank),

 Standard Bank of South Africa, and